fireeye/OpenIOC_1.1/README.md

 ## The Parameters Section

 Parameters are metadata that can be assigned to any specific object within the Criteria of an IOC.
-This may not sound like much, but what it allows is for application specific logic or controls to be applied to an IOC, without muddying up the schema for the matching or needing to be interwoven with the criteria section.
+This may not sound like much, but it allows for application specific logic or controls to be applied to an IOC, without muddying up the schema for the matching or needing to be interwoven with the criteria section.